Why Do Masks Cause Acne? 1

 Oil, dead skin cells, and bacteria cause acne by clogging pores.
 However, not all acne is the same.
 Whiteheads, blackheads, pimples, papules, nodules, and cysts.

-If acne is a new thing for you, you may be wondering what to do about it.
-If you suffered from acne before wearing masks for an extended period, you recognize the signs.
-You’re going to need to add some oomph to your regular skincare routine.
+If acne is new for you, you may be wondering what to do about it.
+You recognize the signs if you suffer from acne before wearing masks for an extended period.
+You will need to add some oomph to your regular skincare routine.

 Fortunately, there are several viable options for acne treatment based on what’s causing your pores to clog.
 More than likely, the primary culprit is the heat and humidity that builds up behind the mask.
 Humidity causes sweat to evaporate slowly, and the oil glands ramp up production due to the heat.

 If acne is a masking side effect, you might notice it’s worse at certain times, linked to your hormonal cycle.
-If you already had acne spurred by the hormonal overproduction of oil, the heat and humidity will worsen.
-Oral contraceptives anti-androgens like spironolactone and retinoids can help.
+If you already have acne spurred by the hormonal overproduction of oil, the heat and humidity will worsen.
+Oral contraceptives and anti-androgens like spironolactone and retinoids can help.

 Hydroxy acids and thorough skin cleansing will help slough off dead skin cells.
 To address acne-causing bacteria, those retinoids and benzoyl peroxide, especially in combination, can be the solution.